agrc/metadata-asset-tracking-tool/metadata/recreation/ski_area_boundaries.md

 ### What does the dataset represent?

 Polygons in this dataset represent approximate geographical boundaries for ski resorts in Utah.
-Each feature includes the name of the ski area and a ‘four color’ field for symbolization.
+Each feature includes the name of the ski area and a `four color` field for symbolization.

 ### How was the dataset created?